Databricks AutoML data preparation and processing

 With Databricks Runtime 12.2 LTS ML and above, you can use existing feature tables in Feature Store to augment the original input dataset for all of your AutoML problems: classification, regression, and forecasting.

-To create a feature table, see What is a feature store?.
+To create a feature table, see Feature engineering and serving.

 To use existing feature tables, you can select feature tables with the AutoML UI or set the feature_store_lookups parameter in your AutoML run specification.